Musicals101.com

 Actress, singer

-This attractive American soprano was a Mormon studying music in London when she was "discovered" in a series of lighthearted West End musicals, including Dear Little Denmark (1909) and The Dollar Princess (1910).
-Returning to the US, she found her most memorable role as Claudine, the title character in Ivan Caryll's hit The Pink Lady (1911).
-Five foot five, with dark blonde hair, hazel eyes and a "peaches and cream" complexion, Dawn caused a sensation singing "My Beautiful Lady" while accompanying herself on the violin.
+This attractive Mormon soprano appeared in the first edition of Florenz Ziegfeld's Follies (1907) and studied violin and voice in Europe before appearing in a series of lighthearted West End musicals, including Dear Little Denmark (1909) and The Dollar Princess (1910).
+Returning to the US, she found her most memorable role as" Claudine," a supporting character in Ivan Caryll's hit The Pink Lady (1911).
+Five foot five with dark blonde hair, hazel eyes and a "peaches and cream" complexion, Dawn caused a sensation when she sang "My Beautiful Lady" while accompanying herself on the violin.
 The London production brought her back to the West End in triumph.

 Dawn spent the remainder of her career in America, starring in such Broadway musicals The Little Cafe (1913) and Florenz Ziegfeld's The Century Girl (1916).
-She toured in the 1923 Ziegfeld Follies, sang "Valencia" in The Great Temptations (1926) and appeared in several dramas before retiring from the stage in 1931.
-After a film appearance in Margie (1946), she withdrew from performing altogether.
-Dawn enjoyed a long retirement, and died in her daughter's New York home at age 98.
+She appeared in several silent films, toured in the 1923 Ziegfeld Follies, sang "Valencia" in The Great Temptations (1926) and appeared in several dramas.
+After the death of her husband, mining engineer Charles Gruwell, in 1941, she worked as a casting director for the J. Walter Thompson advertising agency until 1963.
+Dawn returned to Broadway as "Susan Van Tuyl" in Sigmund Romberg's short-lived operetta My Romance (1948), and played occasional roles on televised dramas in the 1950s.
+Dawn enjoyed a long retirement, and died in her daughter's Manhattan home at age 97.

 Deslys, Gaby